-Endangered, a higher category of extinction risk (BirdLife International 2017).
+The Lappet-faced Vulture was moved to Endangered, a higher category of extinction risk in the 2015 IUCN Red List assessment (BirdLife International 2016).
 See Section 4.2 for further information on population trends supporting the Red List assessment.

 5.2.
 Equivalent information relevant to conservation status assessment